hmbashar/wc-order-tracker/README.md

 ## Description

 Hi, are you using WooCommerce?
-You can use this plugin for your customers to track their order status on your website.
+You can use this plugin to allow your customers to track their order status on your website.
 It's a WooCommerce order tracking system with Ajax.
-You can use it in a very easy way, like making a page template or using the `[cbwct-order-tracker]` shortcode, anytime, anywhere, and it's also working with Ajax.
+You can use it very easily, either by creating a page template or by using the `[cbwct-order-tracker]` shortcode, anytime and anywhere.
+It also works seamlessly with Ajax.

 Plugin on [WordPress Directory](https://wordpress.org/plugins/wc-order-tracker)